Sale of The Euphronios Krater: The Met’s ‘Hot Pot’

-An audio recording of this step is available here or at the bottom of the page.
+An audio recording of this step is available here.

 BackgroundThe Euphronios (Sarpedon) krater is a large ceramic vessel (46 cm high and 55 cm in diameter) made in Athens around 515 BC.
 It would have been used for mixing potent wine with water.
 It was made by the potter Euxitheos and decorated by an artist named Euphronios, who is considered to be a master of Greek pottery painting.
 On the front of the vessel Euphronios chose to paint a little known scene from Homer’s Iliad: the death of Sarpedon (the son of Zeus and a mortal woman) who is carried away by Hypnos and Thanatos, the twin gods of Sleep and Death, as Hermes looks on.
 On the back of the pot Euphronios painted three Athenian youths preparing for battle.Although made in Athens, pottery of this kind was often produced for the ancient Mediterranean export market.
 The market in central Italy Etruscan civilisation (750–264 BCE) in particular avidly sourced fine pottery from Athens that reached its ports via trade ships.
 Because of the thriving trade networks of this era it is often difficult to determine which modern country Athenian pottery was ultimately deposited in.
 Context, as usual, is key.